oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

 **<details><summary>Task 2 - Start a Migration Evaluation </summary>**
 <p>

-1. Login to ZDM Service Host and switch to zdmuser.
+**1. Login to ZDM Service Host and switch to zdmuser.**

-2. Check the status of ZDM service.
+**2. Check the status of ZDM service.**

    Export ZDM_HOME=/home/zdmuser/zdmhome

    $ZDM_HOME/bin/zdmservice status

-   if the running shows as false then use below command to start ZDM.
+   if the "running" shows as false then use below command to start ZDM.

    $ZDM_HOME/bin/zdmservice start

-3. Prepare command for Physical Offline Migration Evaluation.
+**3. Prepare command for Physical Offline Migration Evaluation.**

    Use the below sample command for ZDM Migration Evaluation and update it as per your environment.